spacetelescope/jwst/docs/jwst/cube_build/main.rst

 3-D drizzling
 #############

-This algorithm for combining data uses a 3-D generalization of the classical 2-D drizzle technique.
-It is used when ``weighting=drizzle``.
+This algorithm for combining data uses a 3-D generalization of the classical 2-D drizzle technique.It is used when ``weighting=drizzle``.
 In this algorithm the detector pixel flux is redistributed onto a regular output grid according to the relative overlap between the detector pixels and cube voxels.
 For IFU data the weighting applied to the detector pixel flux is the product of the fractional spatial and spectral overlap between detector pixels and cube voxels as a function of wavelength.
 To a reasonable approximation these two terms are separable, and